jdeguire/pic32clang_docs/source/__start_here__.md

 ```

 ## A Note About Trademarks
-This LLVM for PIC32 project and my [supporting projects](#my-projects) make references to trademarked
+This Clang4PIC32 project and my [supporting projects](#my-projects) make references to trademarked
 names from Microchip Technology Inc., such as "PIC®", "MPLAB®", and non-trademarked names such as
 "PIC32", "SAM", and "XC32"[^1].
 These names are all property of Microchip Technology Inc. These projects
 also make reference to trademarked names from Arm Limited, such as "Arm®", "Cortex®", and "Thumb®" and